Home / Practice / Juul Exploding Batteries Claims

 What Caused the Samsung Note 7 Phones to Catch Fire?

 In total, there were two batches of the Samsung Galaxy Note 7 phones that were faulty, and the reasons why the two batches had issues were completely different.
-Samsung announced that their first new device batch of Samsung Galaxy Note 7 phones had a design fault while the second batch of phones had a battery and manufacturing defect.
+Samsung announced that their first new device batch of Samsung Galaxy Note 7 phones had a design fault while the second batch had a battery and manufacturing defect.

 What Does The FAA Say About Samsung Galaxy Note 7?